 - Please be advised Julia Gove has now completed training for Lucy Williams Moore in the groceries coordinator role. - Julia will now move to work in the Friday produce role and continue with her volunteer and shop coordinator roles.
-As previously

-• Jann French is recovering from her medical condition and is on annual leave, planning to return the week commencing 29 May.
+As previously discussed, I will be looking to extend Julia's volunteer hours over the coming month from 5 hours to 10 hours per week. - Jann French is recovering from her medical condition and is on annual leave, planning to return the week commencing 29 May.